 Labor force demand is not only affected by new jobs growth but also by changes in the labor force.
 As discussed in the next chapter, as the Baby Boomer generation ages out of the labor force, there will be an increasing need for replacement workers.
 In addition, job turnover occurs for a number of other reasons.
-As shown in Table 8, more than 51,200 average annual openings are projected between 2015 and 2025 (512,600 total openings), of which approximately 21,000 annual openings would be due to new job growth.
+As shown in Table 8, nearly 26,300 openings are projected between 2015 and 2025, of which approximately 11,100 would be due to new job growth.